The Concrete Confessional: Background

 On March 23, 2016, a trailer was uploaded to the Nuclear Blast YouTube channel, detailing Hatebreed's upcoming album by revealing its cover art, track listing and release date.
 The trailer features several snippets of three songs from the album, these being "A.D.", "Looking Down the Barrel of Today" and "The Apex Within".
 The trailer also includes details of the band's upcoming tours across Europe and North America, in support of the album.
 An official lyric video for the first single from the album, "A.D", was released on April 8, 2016.

 Writing and recording

 According to an article published by Loudwire, the album "deals heavily with topics such as social injustice, police brutality, drug abuse and self-positivity through positive mental attitude."

 On the lyrical themes surrounding the opening track "A.D.", lead vocalist Jamey Jasta stated that the song "was a way that I could voice my frustration about the loss of opportunities available to the average guy.
 With the government and big business drowning in corruption and greed, the average person is being squeezed, so achieving the American dream is becoming less and less real.
 We all need to pay closer attention to what our elected leaders are doing.
 Start locally, in your own community, make your representatives accountable."

 Reception

 The Concrete Confessional received mostly positive reviews from critics.
 On Metacritic, the album holds a score of 72/100 based on four reviews, indicating "generally favorable reviews".

+Loudwire gave the album a positive review stating “The Concrete Confessional is music that inspires action.”
+Metal Injection wrote “The Concrete Confessional is no reinvention by any means, there is enough variety of material and reinvigoration in the band's energy to establish it as one of the best Hatebreed albums of the past decade.”
+Metal Hammer wrote “born leader Jamey Jasta is rallying from the frontlines, his gruff but precise shouts driving the lyrics home.
+Powerful, purposeful, and about as no-frills as it gets, his tone is authoritative and his frustration at corruption, evil, and the broken American dream is palpable.”